jakob-fyi/ng-adv/labs/lab-01/readme.md

 - Implement a `getTopItems()` method that returns the top-links from the api

-- Consume the `getTopItems()` method and reeplace the content of `navbar.component.html` with the following:
+- Consume the `getTopItems()` method and replace the content of `navbar.component.html` with the following:

   ```html
   <mat-toolbar color="primary">